 Minor because: The M&TE has been retested (performed during the week of inspection as part of corrective actions) and the results are clearly within the prescribed acceptance standards.

--than-minor if: If the M&TE has not been, or cannot be retested, and the issue calls into question the results of previous measurements or tests.
+More-than-minor if: If the M&TE has not been, or cannot be retested, and the issue calls into question the results of previous measurements or tests.

 -or-